iazpiri/iazpiri.github.io/README.md

-# Hello, you have reached the public repository of Inaki Azpiri
+# Hello, you have reached the public repository of Iñaki Azpiri

 ## You can visit my personal site at: